apple/swift-llbuild2/Examples/GameOfLife/README.md

 ## Notes

-* There might be a bug in the blake3 implementation when building conway with the `swift` command line tool which results in a segmentation fault.
+* There might be a bug in the blake3 implementation when building game_of_life with the `swift` command line tool which results in a segmentation fault.
 If it happens to you, please use Xcode to open the project instead, since that should avoid the issue.